 West Africa

-Fast growing, colorful with diverse cultures
+Fast growing, colorful, rich in diverse cultures

 16 countries with 450 million people (in 2024), spanning over 5,000,000 square kilometers is one of the fastest growing regions on the African continent: Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.

-Powerful kingdoms, colonial influence, remarkable wildlife interaction
+Powerful kingdoms, colonial influence, remarkable wildlife

 The region has been home to some of Africa’s most influential kingdoms and empires: The Songhai Empire in the 13th century and The Mali Empire in the 16th century became one of the largest empires in African history.
 Mansa Musa, the first king of Timbuktu and the great ruler of Mali Empire, was the richest person of all times.